habitat-sh/habitat/www/source/tutorials/getting-started-process-build.html.md

         [1][default:/src:0]# build

-3. Run `hab install core/hab-pkg-dockerize` to unpack and install the package that creates Docker images for other Habitat packages.

-        [2][default:/src:0]# hab install core/hab-pkg-dockerize

-4. Run `hab pkg exec core/hab-pkg-dockerize hab-pkg-dockerize origin/packagename` with the origin and name of your package.
+3. Run `hab pkg export docker origin/packagename` with the origin and name of your package.
 These values are referenced in the pkg_origin and pkg_name settings of your plan, respectively.

-        [4][default:/src:0]# hab pkg exec core/hab-pkg-dockerize hab-pkg-dockerize myorigin/mytutorialapp
+        [4][default:/src:0]# hab pkg export docker myorigin/mytutorialapp

     Habitat will proceed to unpack and install all necessary Habitat packages, including a Habitat supervisor, the mytutorialapp package, and all of its runtime dependencies.
-Then it will create an image using the Docker scratch image as the base image and build up the rest of the image from there.
+Then it will create an image using the Docker scratch image as the base and build up the rest of the image from there.

-5. Once that process has completed, run your Docker image inside a container or from any terminal window that has access to the Docker CLI on your host machine.
+4. Once that process has completed, run your Docker image inside a container or from any terminal window that has access to the Docker CLI on your host machine.

     > Note: We have to publish the Docker container port number to allow that container to be accessed by the host machine.
 Also, you may need to connect your shell to the Docker VM using `eval "$(docker-machine env default)"` if you are running Mac OS X.